pragma-/grafmon/README.md

 managers graphed overall CPU usage rather than per-process usage.

 Grafmon is inspired in part by Windows' perfmon.exe.
-The graph does not scroll, but instead updates in a "wipe".
+The graph does not scroll, but instead updates in a horizontally rolling blind.
 A vertical line will move from left-to-right as the metrics are read each tick.
 When the line reaches the end, it resets back to the beginning.
 This allows easy hovering over of graph elements to inspect the data.
 A moving scrolling graph would be more difficult to hover over the lines and their peaks.

 Lines may be clicked on to highlight them to more easily see them in the graph.
 Lines may be hovered-over to see a tooltip of their values.
 Their values will also appear in the status